DOAGenesys/FAQ_Guide/README.md

   "requestUrlTemplate": "<your-function-id>",
   "headers": {
     "gcClientId": "${credentials.GC_Client_Id}",
-    "gcClientSecret": "${credentials.GC_Client_Secret}"
+    "gcClientSecret": "${credentials.GC_Client_Secret}",
+	  "domain": "mypurecloud.ie"
   }
 }
 ```

 Note: The first time you access to your newly created function, you will see a predefined function id in requestUrlTemplate of Request Body Template.
 Copy & paste that same value in the JSON above.
+Additionally, make sure you correctly set the domain of your GC org.

 **Input Contract**